Kürşat (hero)

 Kürşat or Kürşad is a Turkish male name based on a historical character.
 He is the idealized character of a real person whose name was given as Ashina Jiesheshuai in the 7th-century Chinese chronicles.

 Jiesheshuai event

-Eastern Turkic Khaganate collapsed in 630 and most of Turkic tribal leaders accepted the suzerainty of Tang dynasty.
+Eastern Turkic Khaganate collapsed in 630 and most of Turkic tribal leaders accepted the suzerainty of Tang China.
 Tang emperor Taizong tried to subjugate the Turkic tribes by offering posts to Turkic princes.
 Jiesheshuai of the Ashina house, was appointed as a general.
 However, in 639, he staged a coup to arrest the emperor.
 He was planning to get the freedom of Turks and to enthrone Holohu, his nephew as the khagan of Turks.
 However he couldn't succeed and was executed.

 Although the plot was unsuccessful, Taizong worried about the closeness of the Turkic tribes which were settled in the area south of Yellow River and changed the policy of Turkic settlement.